 There were various food stalls and dessert shops, café and restaurants in Boracay – the options were actually endless, It just depend on your preferences for the day.
 Fastfood and buffet, were also all available.

 This coconut ice cream that comes serving with the coconut husk as its base, it cost Php 150.00 per coconut piece.
 They also have other coconut related products that you may try out.
+Watch out as many tourists wanted to have a grasp of this coconut dessert, as early as 9AM you’ll see people lining up.

 Located : Station 1